Halmen/ValglokalerWebApp/README.md

 ```

 ## Run Jest tests
--This is just a showcase feature, not implemented with the current project
+- This is just a showcase feature, not implemented with the current project
 ```bash
 npm run test
 # or